back

 Tired of Being Broke

-It all comes down to the drive and determination to change your current situation.
+Improving your personal finance comes down to drive and determination.
 It is possible, no matter how daunting it may seem.
-There are ways to make more money, ways to pay all your bills and still have enough money left over for other things.
-You just need to create the proper habits and behaviors to make these things possible.
+There are ways to make more money, ways to pay all your bills and still have enough money left over for more than just basic living expenses.
+You just need to create the proper habits and behaviors to achieve financial freedom.

 1. Turn Bad Habits Into Good Ones